Blog

 Sales tax

 Although nonprofit organizations are exempt from income tax on activities related to their exempt purpose, they may still be liable for sales tax.
 We suggest you consult a professional to help determine the requirements for your organization’s specific activities.
-In general, nonprofit organizations are exempt from paying sales tax on their purchases, or collecting sales tax on the sale of goods, if the purchase of tangible personal property is used or consumed primarily in carrying out their exempt purpose.
+In general, nonprofit organizations are exempt from paying sales tax on their purchases if the purchase of tangible personal property is used or consumed primarily in carrying out their exempt purpose.
 They are not exempt if it is unrelated.
 One important aspect here is regarding fundraising.
 Fundraising is not a charitable activity, even though the organization uses the income generated to accomplish their exempt purpose.
 Because fundraising is not a charitable activity, transactions that would normally be taxable for sales tax are still taxable.
 So, a gala fundraising event will still have to pay sales tax to the facility where it’s held.
 If the organization conducts a silent or live auction at the gala, they are required to collect and remit sales tax on the tangible personal property sold.

 License to solicit